In this section

 Means they are unwell.
 See your vet asap.

-Means extreme danger & if they are that scared to scream, there is a high risk of them having a heart attack.
-Check for predators and check their accommodation is secure
+When you hear a rabbit scream it means they have sensed extreme danger or they are in a huge amount of pain & if they are that scared to scream there is a high risk of them having a heart attack.

 Teaching them ‘No’